Dynamic Learning Rate for Deep Reinforcement Learning: A Bandit Approach: Supplementary Experiments

 \subsection{Supplementary Results using SGD}

-In Section~\ref{sec:sgd_landscapes}, we tested the SGD optimizer in $6$ non-convex loss landscapes show in Figure~\ref{fig:landscapes}.
-These functions were selected since they represent common benchmarks in optimization, each one offering different challenges due to their distinct shapes.
-By using SGD on these landscapes, we minimize the influence of confounding factors, such as the high stochasticity inherent in some RL tasks and the complexity of more robust optimizers like Adam.
+In Section~\ref{sec:sgd_landscapes}, we tested LRRL with SGD on six non-convex loss landscapes (Figure~\ref{fig:landscapes}).
+These benchmarks are widely used in optimization because their diverse shapes highlight different challenges, such as multiple local minima, steep ridges, or flat plateaus.
+Using SGD in this stationary setting minimizes the influence of confounders such as environment stochasticity in RL or the adaptivity of more sophisticated optimizers like Adam.

-Figure~\ref{fig:sgd_arms} presents the normalized loss and the arms selected at each optimization step.
-The results demonstrate LRRL’s dynamic adaptation mechanism, either converging to the most effective learning rate or combining them to achieve superior outcomes.
+Here, we extend our experiments and compare LRRL against \emph{Cyclical Learning Rates (CLR)}~\citep{smith2017cyclical}.
+CLR is motivated by a similar intuition that varying learning rates can improve performance, but it follows a predetermined periodic schedule that cycles through candidate values with a fixed step size $n$ (see Algorithm~\ref{alg:clr}).
+Unlike LRRL, CLR does not use feedback to guide its choices.
+As a result, while CLR can occasionally reach strong solutions, it may introduce instability by switching rates at arbitrary times.
+In contrast, LRRL adapts its selection directly from performance feedback.

+Figure~\ref{fig:clr_comparison} shows the gradient steps taken employing the best performing candidate, in terms of convergence rate, varying respectively the exploration trade-off given by $\rho$ (LRRL) and the step granularity $n$ (CLR).
+Table~\ref{tab:convergence} displays the convergence steps to global minima considering loss landscapes where that could be achieved with an Euclidean distance less than $0.01$.
+Notably, LRRL has superior outcomes despite its higher sensitivity to the hyperparameter choice.